 First – the absolute most important part of any vibrator.
 The vibes!

-The Mona’s vibrations are definitely on the rumbly side which means you’ll feel them deeper in your body.
-And you’re unlikely to become numb from the vibrations after a long time of playing like you may with buzzy vibes!
+The Mona 2’s vibrations are definitely on the rumbly side which means you’ll feel them deeper in your body.
+And you’re unlikely to become numb from the vibrations after a long time of playing like you may with buzzy vibrations.
 Most people prefer rumbly vibrations to buzzy ones which feel more limited to the surface.

-I’d say the Lelo Mona is about 8 of 10 on a rumbliness which is right in my perfect spot.
-If you need REALLY rumbly vibes, you can find similar G-spot vibrators that crank it all the way on the rumble spectrum.
+I’d say the Mona 2 is about 7.8 of 10 on rumbliness which is right in my perfect spot.
+I still like a hint of buzz which adds a bit of an extra oomph to the underlying rumbles.
+If you need REALLY rumbly vibes, you can find similar vibrators that crank it all the way on the rumble spectrum.
 If that’s you, the We-Vibe Rave may be more your lane.
 Plus, it can be app-controlled!

 Ya, Mona’s got it.
-Personally, I never need more power than the Mona can give on its high settings.
-The Mona’s powerful rumbly vibes are actually what taught me I could have multiple orgasms so I’m personally a fan of this toy.
-Unless you crave really intense power like you’d get from a plug-in wand vibrator – the Mona will probably deliver for you.
-Here’s what one Reddit user had to say comparing their wand vibrator and the Mona.
+Personally, I never need more power than the Mona 2 can give on its high settings.
+Her powerful, rumbly vibes are actually what taught me I could have multiple orgasms so I’m personally a fan of this toy.
+Unless you crave really intense vibration power like you’d get from a plug-in wand vibrator – the Mona 2 will probably deliver for you.
+Here’s what one Reddit user had to say comparing their wand vibrator and the Mona 2.

 When I start playing, I keep it vibrating on the lower power levels until my body’s heated up and ready to go!
 If you prefer less intensity, you could definitely stay there and ride the low rumbly vibes til the end.